-Service Attribute Stakeholder LOS Performance Measure Current Performance Expected Performance (2025-2034) nveyance and Treatm (2025-2054) Scope A wastewater collection and treatment system that will protect the environment, public and property Description/maps of areas that are connected to the wastewater system Extent of the wastewater collection and treatment system is provided in the AMP Wastewater collection and treatment systems are expected to increase due to projected growth Safety Wastewater system does not pose a health and safety risk onto stakeholders Number of sewer backups into private property 187 Services, 2 Mains Same level of service expected Reliability/Quality Reliable wastewater service is provided with minimal public impact Number of Odour Complaints One complaint per year Same level of service expected Reliability/Quality A wastewater collection and treatment system that will protect the environment, public and property Description of how stormwater can get into sanitary sewers, causing sewage overflow into streets or backup into homes See below Same level of service expected

-Proposed Performance: Inflow and Infiltration refers to rainwater and groundwater that enters the sanitary sewer through a variety of defects.
+Service Stakeholder Performance Current Expected Performance Stakeholder LOS - Wastewater Co nveyance and Treatm ent (2025-2034) Scope A wastewater collection and treatment system that will protect the environment, public and property Description/maps of areas that are connected to the wastewater system Extent of the wastewater collection and treatment system is provided in the AMP Wastewater collection and treatment systems are expected to increase due to projected growth Safety Wastewater system does not pose a health and safety risk onto stakeholders Number of sewer backups into private property 187 Services, 2 Mains Same level of service expected Reliability/Quality Reliable wastewater service is provided with minimal public impact Number of Odour Complaints One complaint per year Same level of service expected Reliability/Quality A wastewater collection and treatment system that will protect the environment, public and property Description of how stormwater can get into sanitary sewers, causing sewage overflow into streets or backup into homes See below Same level of service expected Proposed Performance: Inflow and Infiltration refers to rainwater and groundwater that enters the sanitary sewer through a variety of defects.
 Inflow sources allow rainwater to enter the sanitary sewer directly from the surface through improper plumbing and cross connections.
 Some examples include downspouts and roof drain connections and catch basin cross connections as well as former construction practices.
 Infiltration sources allow the groundwater to seep into the sanitary sewer through cracks or bad joints in sewer pipes and manholes as well as through the foundation drains of older buildings.
 A certain amount of inflow and infiltration is unavoidable and is accounted for in routine sewer design.
-However, when inflow and infiltration exceed design allowances, sewer capacity is consumed and may result in overflows, risks to health, damage to the property and the environment, and increased treatment and disposal costs protect the resilient to avoid events described in LOS above ------------- -------------------------------------------------------- -- --
+However, when inflow and infiltration exceed design allowances, sewer capacity is consumed and may result in overflows, risks to health, damage to the property and the environment, and increased treatment and disposal costs Reliability/Quality A wastewater collection and treatment Description of how sanitary sewers are designed to be See below Same level of service expected system that will protect the environment, public and property resilient to avoid events described in LOS above